 Cancer Awareness and Prevention (CAP) Coalition of North Central Idaho

 The CAP Coalition was formed to assist in planning and implementing a strategic plan to increase cancer screening rates and decrease cancer incidence in our area.
-The coalition is currently focused on improving colon cancer screening rates and preventing skin cancer.
-The coalition typically meets the second Tuesday of odd-numbered months at 12:00 pm at Public Health - Idaho North Central District in Lewiston, ID.
-Interested community members are encouraged to attend.
+The coalition typically meets quartely at Public Health - Idaho North Central District in Lewiston, ID.
+New members are welcome!
 If you would like to learn more about the Cancer Awareness and Prevention Coalition, please contact our health education specialist at 208-799-3100.

 Team Sun Safety